Children’s advice and duty service (CADS)

 The Children's advice and duty service (CADS) provides a single point of contact for professionals and members of the public who want to seek support or raise concerns about a child.

 If you have any concerns about a child at risk of harm, abuse or neglect or if you need support, advice or guidance in relation to a child in your care, please contact us where you will be able to speak to an experienced social worker.
-We will listen, assess your concerns, and provide advice, support and guidance and, take appropriate action if a child is at risk.
+We will listen, assess your concerns, provide advice, support and guidance, and take appropriate action if a child is at risk.

 If you are unsure that it is a concern worth reporting, you can call the team and talk it through.

 The team is made up of experienced social workers, who will provide advice and support to other professionals and ask key questions about the risks and strengths within families.

 They will then agree together with you who is best placed to meet the needs of a child.